DJ-Lor/DJ-Lor/README.md

 - 🌱&nbsp; New projects in the planning:
   - `MERN` full stack web application, a group project.
   - *"Rock, Paper, Scissors"*, a simple app to practice `Python`.
-  - *"Real Estate App powered by Domain's API"* web app using the Nextjs.
+  - *"Real Estate App powered by Domain's API"* web app using the `Nextjs`.

 #### Reminder of the day: